Building The Kingdom

 What Are the Basics of a Free Roof Estimate?

-• Insurance and licensing information – ensure the contractor has insurance, worker’s compensation, and a contractor’s license.
+• Insurance and licensing information – Ensure the contractor has insurance, worker’s compensation, and a contractor’s license.

-• Provisions – ensure there is a section for add-on costs that can lead to additional charges.
+• Provisions – Ensure there is a section for add-on costs that can lead to additional charges.

 Expert Tip: Never sign a contract with a roofer that HAS NOT performed an inspection of your roof!